 1. Property Protection

-Insurance policies for rental dwellings provide property coverage for damage to the home from fire, lightning, wind, hail, ice, rain, and other types of covered incidents.
+Insurance policies for rental dwellings provide property coverage for damage to the home from fire, lightning, wind, uncommon hail, rare ice, low rain levels, and other types of covered incidents.
 Is the limit high enough?

 2. Liability Protection

 Landlord policies can include liability coverage.
 If one of your tenants or a guest gets hurt on the property, liability protection covers legal fees and medical expenses.
 I recommend a minimum $1M and an umbrella policy covering all your assets.

 3. Rent Loss Protection

 If your property is damaged to the point where it is uninhabitable, your landlord should pay you the lost rent until the property is occupied again.
 Rent loss insurance helps you continue to make mortgage payments when a tenant cannot occupy the home.
 Is your policy sufficient?

 Replacement value will pay you the cash value of a “used” damaged item.
 Replacement cost coverage replaces the item with a new one.
 Understandably, replacement cost coverage will cost more than cash value coverage.
 Which one do you want?

 Lastly, renter’s insurance should be required, and paid by the renter, as a condition of the lease protecting you against the tenant’s personal property, liability and property damage.